 Punctal and canalicular lacerations

-In persons with trachoma, the constant corneal abrasion by lashes and inadequate tears can produce corneal erosions, ulceration, and scarring.
+In persons with trachoma, the constant corneal trauma by aberrant lashes and inadequate tears can produce corneal erosions, ulceration, and scarring.
 These constitute the major pathway to blindness in trachoma.

 Contact lens trauma

 Contact lens–induced epithelial defects or direct trauma during lens insertion or removal can cause corneal abrasions.